How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 Is iCloud email encrypted at all?

-Not as well as you want it to be.🙂
+Yes and no. Not as well as you want it to be, though.🙂

 iCloud Mail does not use end-to-end encryption because of the need to interoperate with the global email system.
 All native Apple email clients support optional S/MIME for message encryption.